 Proof of U.S. Citizenship or Lawful Permanent Resident

 The program will comply with the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (“PRWORA”) in determining eligibility for assistance.
 U.S. Citizens or Lawful Permanent Residents are eligible to receive benefits under this program.
-The property owner must be able to demonstrate U.S. Citizenship or Lawful Permanent Resident to ensure program eligibility.
+At least one property owner must be able to demonstrate U.S. Citizenship or Lawful Permanent Resident to ensure program eligibility.

 The documentation needed to verify U.S. Citizenship or Lawful Permanent Resident may include, but is not limited to, the following: